Support for Children and Families

 Often when children are first diagnosed with a hearing loss parents are unsure of where they will get support and how they will be able to help their child.
 Our aim is to help families feel confident in doing this.

 As a parent, finding your way through a maze of Special Needs information, advice, education and financial support can seem daunting.
-We are happy to help you with this providing confidential advice about what’s available to your child and helping with form filling,
+We are happy to help you with this providing independent, confidential advice about what’s available to your child and helping with form filling,

 We are happy to attend meetings in school and elsewhere to support and advocate for you if you find it difficult to say how you feel or express what you think your child needs.
 Give us a call or drop us an email